-In 2021, we continued to maintain a solid capital structure.
-We believe our debt levels and ample liquidity provide us with financing flexibility and allow us to opportunistically access the capital markets at favorable rates.
+In 2022, we continued to maintain a solid capital structure.
+We believe our debt levels and liquidity provide us with financing flexibility and allow us to opportunistically access the capital markets.
 This disciplined strategy has allowed us to weather challenging economic environments and a variety of real estate cycles, while positioning us to take advantage of new investment opportunities.

-Our 2021 investment strategy shifted to shorter duration, strategic investments with what we believe are better risk/reward profiles, using vehicles such as mortgage, mezzanine, and preferred equity financing, in response to the pandemic and rising inflation.
+2022 follows changes to the investment strategy started in 2021 as a response to the pandemic.
+During 2021 we shifted our investment strategy to shorter duration, strategic investments with what we believe are better risk/reward profiles, using vehicles such as mortgage, mezzanine, and preferred equity financing, in response to the pandemic and rising inflation.
 This strategy allows us to participate in premier communities being built and provide access to operators with whom we wouldn't otherwise be able to generate business.

-2021 Transaction Highlights
+2022 Transaction Highlights